yongac/six_degrees_of_jaromir_jagr/README.md

 **Note: this project is <font color='red'>under construction</font>!**

-(2025/03/03) In this initial iteration, the data used is extremely (cartoonishly) limited -- consisting of just a few players and a tiny subset of their career information.
-The aim of this preliminary version is to demonstrate that the logic of the program is internally consistent and that the various parts of the code work together as intended.
+(2025/03/04) In this (second) iteration, the data used is very limited -- consisting of just a few rosters and totalling around 200 players (and considering only a small part of their careers).
+In addition to showing that the main functionality works as intended, the aim of this version is to show that we can build our database from CSV files.

 Other issues and future improvements are discussed at the bottom of this file, just before the Acknowledgments section.

 ## Usage:

-1. Ensure you have Python 3 installed (tested with 3.12.8).
-The only packages used are in the standard library.
+1. Ensure you have Python 3 installed (tested with both 3.8.20 and 3.12.8).
+The only packages used so far are in the standard library.
 2. Clone this repository.
 3. Run `python3 main.py`, and follow the prompts for further input.